-Vermijo – Directed and produced by Paul Vernon, written by Ben Bridges.
-The title names a fictional Southern AZ border town in which the story takes place.
+- Vermijo – Directed and produced by Paul Vernon, written by Ben Bridges.
+The title names a fictional Southern AZ border town where the story takes place.
 It’s the 1870s when the Lockhart brothers arrive.
-Where they there to help the town-folk?
+Were they there to help the town-folk?
 Hmmm – Read More>

-Wild West Films are a genre that continues to live on in one way or another.
+Wild West Films are a genre that lives on.
 People still love to watch the vintage movies.
-People even watch bad, old B-level films, with folks comparing - figuring out which is the worst!
+People even watch bad, old B-level films.
+Folks compare, figuring out which is the worst!

-Studios and independents continue to make Westerns.
-People love them - the modern ones, the classics, the campy versions!
+Studios and independents continue making Westerns.
+People love them: modern ones, the classics, the campy versions!

-Or if not that, then at least on the town of Tombstone itself!
-Here are a few...
+If not that, then at least on the town of Tombstone itself!
+Here are a few more…